pineconedata/automated-feed-generator/README.md

 2. Create a configuration file (e.g., config.json) in the `config` directory of the repository.
 You can use the provided JSON configuration as a template and adjust the values to match your target website and scraping requirements.

-3. Run the script with the configuration file as a command-line argument:
+3. Run the script from the same folder as the `automated_feed_generator.py` file (which you should already be in after executing `cd automated-feed-generator` in step 1) with the configuration file as a command-line argument:

 ```shell
 python3 automated_feed_generator.py --config_file 'config.json'
 ```
-- `--config_file`: Path to the configuration file you created in step 2.
+- `--config_file`: The name of the configuration file you created in step 2.
+The script expects this to be located in a `config` directory stored in the same place as the script.

 4. The script will scrape the website, generate an RSS feed, and save it as an XML file in the `feeds` directory.
 The filename is derived from the website title, and any non-alphanumeric characters are removed.